-Relationships shift and develop over time—any relationship.
-The way we relate to our parents, friends, and, yes, our romantic partners, move through distinct stages as our bonds form.
-Why is it then that the stages of a romantic relationship are dicier to pick apart?
-While it's true that every relationship cycles through different phases, exactly what they entail and how long they last differ from couple to couple.
+Not to point out the obvious, but every relationship shifts and develops over time.
+The way we relate to our parents, our friends, and, yes, our romantic partners, moves through distinct stages as bonds are formed and tested.
+Why is it, then, that the stages of a romantic relationship seem more difficult to decipher?
+While it's true that every relationship cycles through different phases, what exactly they entail and how long they last differ from couple to couple.

 The Awkward Stage

-While some chance encounters involve an instant, lightning chemistry, there's typically an initial awkwardness to slough through before the first date—and even during it.
-Testing the tepid waters of "do they like me, do they like me not,” can be the toughest part.
+While some chance encounters result in instant chemistry, there's typically an initial awkwardness to slough off before the first date—and even during it.
+Testing the tepid waters of "do they like me, do they like me not" can be the toughest part.
 Saddling up the courage to even approach the other person, drafting up clever texts—while exciting, the very first steps of a potential relationship include the biggest challenges of all.

 The Attraction Stage

-If your relationship has progressed beyond the initial awkwardness, couples will enter one of the most exciting periods in dating: the attraction stage, also called the honeymoon phase.
+If you've made it past the initial awkwardness, couples enter one of the most exciting periods: the attraction stage of a relationship also called the honeymoon phase.
 This is a golden period where, as Gandhi puts it, "You're lit up like a chandelier around this person."
 You recognize all of your partner's good qualities and "want them to fall deeply and madly in love with you."
 The honeymoon phase is just that: a phase.

 The Uncertainty Stage

 The act of falling in love is effortless, automatic even.
 Moving on from falling in love to contemplating long-term exclusivity, however, is a scary, albeit exhilarating, step to take.
-This is where the uncertainty phase sets in.
+This is where the uncertainty stage of a relationship sets in.
 You may doubt the veracity of your love for this person; you may even question if your values and lifestyles are compatible.

 The Intimacy Stage

-If you and your partner have decided to move forward into a serious relationship, you've landed at the intimacy stage.
+If you and your partner have decided to get serious, you've landed at the intimacy stage of a relationship.
 While the word may conjure an association with physical intimacy, this stage focuses on vulnerability.
 It's incredibly tough to be vulnerable with another person and to reveal—openly and unequivocally—parts of yourself that aren't ideal.